psf/black/README.md

 * don't omit whitespace if the previous factor leaf wasn't a math operator (#55)

+* omit extra space in kwarg unpacking if it's the first argument (#46)

 ### 18.3a3

 * don't remove single empty lines outside of bracketed expressions